-- (a) For the purposes of section 4.5, Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets will be allocated to Segments in accordance with the following principles: - (i) where possible, costs will be directly attributed to a Segment; - (ii) where possible, Non-Segment Specific Costs and Non-Segment Specific Assets will be identified with the Hunter Valley corridor, other ARTC corridors or identified as system-wide; - (iii) Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets identified with the Hunter Valley corridor or other ARTC corridors, or identified as system-wide, will be allocated to those parts of Segments in the Hunter Valley corridor or in other ARTC corridors, or, where identified as system wide, to Segments owned, leased or licensed by ARTC respectively, in proportion to: - (A) gtkm with respect to Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets associated with track maintenance; and - (B) Train kilometres with respect to Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets not associated with track maintenance. - (b) All costs will comprise ARTC's reasonably anticipated costs over a reasonable future timeframe.
+- (a) For the purposes of section 4.5, Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets will be allocated to Segments in accordance with the following principles and the Costing Manual: - (i) where possible, costs will be directly attributed to a Segment; - (ii) where possible, Non-Segment Specific Costs and Non-Segment Specific Assets will be identified with the Hunter Valley corridor, other ARTC corridors or identified as systemwide;

-4.7 Depreciation
+- (iii) Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets identified with the Hunter Valley corridor or other ARTC corridors, or identified as system-wide, will be allocated to those parts of Segments in the Hunter Valley corridor or in other ARTC corridors, or, where identified as system wide, to Segments owned, leased or licensed by ARTC respectively, in proportion to: - (A) gtkm with respect to Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets associated with track maintenance; and - (B) Train kilometres with respect to Non-Segment Specific Costs and depreciation of, and return on, Non-Segment Specific Assets not associated with track maintenance. - (b) All costs will comprise ARTC's reasonably anticipated costs over a reasonable future timeframe.

-For the purposes of calculating the Depreciation allowance in any calendar year:
+4.7 Depreciation of Segment Specific Assets

-- (a) Depreciation is to be calculated for each calendar year, using a straight line methodology (unless otherwise agreed with an Access Holder and approved by the ACCC) with respect to specific assets and the estimate of the remaining useful life of the assets. - (b) The useful life of a Segment or group of Segments is to be determined having regard to:
+For the purposes of calculating the Depreciation allowance for Segment Specific Assets in any calendar year:

-- (i) the average remaining mine life of coal mines utilising the Pricing Zone of which that Segment or group of Segments forms part; - (ii) average mine production levels anticipated during the Term having regard to Coal Chain Capacity at any time; and - (iii) marketable coal reserves estimated for each mine existing at the time of the determination or expected to commence during the 5 year period following the time of the determination.
+- (a) Depreciation is to be calculated for each calendar year, using a straight line methodology (unless otherwise agreed with an Access Holder and approved by the ACCC) with respect to specific assets and the estimate of the remaining useful life of the assets. - (b) The useful life of a Segment or group of Segments is to be determined having regard to: - (i) the average remaining mine life of coal mines utilising either the Network as a whole or the Pricing Zone of which that Segment or group of Segments forms part; - (ii) average mine production levels anticipated during the Term having regard to Coal Chain Capacity at any time; and - (iii) marketable coal reserves estimated for each mine existing at the time of the determination Commencement Date or Variation Application or expected to commence during the 5 year period following the time of the determination Commencement Date or Variation Application.

-The average remaining mine life of coal mines utilising a Pricing Zone may vary between Pricing Zones as approved by the ACCC.
+The average remaining mine life of coal mines may be determined by ARTC on a Network wide basis or utilising a Pricing Zone may vary between Pricing Zones as approved by the ACCC.